vectordotdev/vector/rfcs/2021-07-23-8447-extract-helm-charts.md

 automated "dependabot" style by [triggering a workflow](https://docs.github.com/en/actions/reference/events-that-trigger-workflows#manual-events) when changes are merged in the `timberio/helm-charts` repository.
 Similarly, we can trigger workflows to update our charts' `appVersion` whenever releases are created in the `timberio/vector` repository to ensure our charts are always tracking the latest application version.
-It's not a requirement to automate these steps and scripts/make targets can be used instead if we decide to reduce scope and automate these tasks at a later time.
+It's not a requirement to automate these steps and scripts/make targets will be used until the need to automate them arises.

 The `k8s-test-framework` already contains an `external_chart` method, used for deploying DataDog's agent chart during integration tests.
 This allows us to update tests that expect Vector's charts to be located in the same repository to instead reference our hosted charts